The headquarters of the People's Bank of China in Beijing Photo: IC

 Although the market anticipated a reduction in the LPR this month, the scale of the cut exceeded expectations, reflecting the financial sector's increased efforts to support and benefit the real economy, Zhou Maohua, an economist at China Everbright Bank, told the Global Times on Monday.

 He added that the move is expected to stimulate investment across various sectors, fostering a more robust economic environment.
-The lower borrowing costs are also likely to boost consumer confidence and spending, Zhou said.

-The cut of LPR followed the reductions to other policy rates last month as part of a package of stimulus measures to stabilize the economy.
+The cut of the LPR followed the reductions to other policy rates last month as part of a package of stimulus measures to stabilize the economy.

-China has recently introduced a package of financial measures to support the economy, and these policy moves have received positive feedback from both home and abroad, according to Pan.
-He added that these policies have bolstered social confidence and contributed to the stable operation of the economy and financial markets.
+China has recently introduced a package of financial measures to support the economy, and these policy moves have received positive feedback both at home and abroad, according to Pan.